Hiring Your First Designer

 • First Designer: $90,000 to $140,000

-• Use equity cliffs and vesting aligned to milestones
+• Use equity cliffs and vesting tied to milestones

 • Be transparent about valuation, dilution, and upside

-• Offer learning budgets and autonomy—they often matter more than perks
+• Offer learning budgets and autonomy.
+Those often matter more than perks.

 5. Hiring Process That Works